 The purpose of this joint degree is to train physicians in the knowledge and skills needed to recognize, analyze and solve the key problems affecting the health of our community and society.
-The MPH degree offered through the Brown School is unique in that it prepares students to apply public health sciences and transdisciplinary approaches to problem solving for improving population health, especially in vulnerable communities.
+The Master of Public Health (MPH) degree offered through the Brown School is unique in that it prepares students to apply public health sciences and transdisciplinary approaches to problem solving for improving population health, especially in vulnerable communities.
 Courses involve learning systematic approaches to implement and sustain public health discoveries regionally, nationally and internationally.
 Both the Brown School and the School of Medicine are top-ranked academic centers making this joint degree an outstanding opportunity.

 Applicants should be in the third year of their medical school program.
 Prior to entering the MPH program, students should have taken courses (up to 11 credit hours) that count toward their MPH degree.

 The MD/MPH provides medical students with an opportunity to supplement their clinical training with courses and experiences designed to create transdisciplinary competencies on how to improve population health.
 Students learn the basics of public health from the foundations courses.
 MD/MPH students also can choose from a wide variety of Transdisciplinary Problem Solving Courses (two are required), and they will participate in small-group public health discussions in Public Health Seminar.
 The faculty and staff at the Brown School will help guide students to relevant practicum experiences.
 When course work and practicum are completed, MD/MPH students take a comprehensive case study exam that is the final MPH requirement (Culminating Experience).
 In addition to course work at Brown, MD/MPH students also have an opportunity to apply for the Master's Research Fellows program, allowing them to work on research projects during their MPH program.